Heavy Periods: How Much is Too Much?

 Having to change your tampon/pad more than every 4 hours can also be a sign of heavy menstrual bleeding.
 Passing clots is common but not normal.
 It is not normal to lose more than 80mL of menstrual blood or have periods longer than 7 days!!
 Keep reading to find out how to fix it.

 Clear excess oestrogens – Oestrogen levels within the body determine the thickness of the endometrium and therefore determines how much blood will be lost when you have your period.
 As a result, excess oestrogen will cause heavy periods (see 9 signs your struggling with excess oestrogen and how to fix it).

-Turmeric – the anti-inflammatory properties of turmeric have shown to reduce menstrual blood loss by up to 40% in women with excess bleeding.
+Turmeric – the anti-inflammatory properties of turmeric have shown to reduce menstrual blood loss in women with excess bleeding.
 I recommend taking a standardised extract that contains 50-200mg of curcumin daily and then increasing the dose at menstruation if you also suffer pain with your heavy bleeding.

 Avoid cow’s milk – will reduce inflammation and lighten the period.
 It is important that you avoid all cow’s milk products including milk, cheese, ice cream, yoghurt etc. Instead opt for goat’s or sheep’s milk products and coconut yoghurt.

 Thyroid – Recent research has shown that hypothyroidism is linked to heavy periods and treatment with thyroid hormones has shown to decrease menstrual blood loss.
 When getting your thyroid function tested it is important that you get thyroid stimulating hormone (TSH), free T4 and free T3 tested.
 Most doctors just test TSH which only shows us a fraction of the picture.